+where:

-where: C = the Fails Charge amount;
+= the Fails Charge amount;

-For each day, the "TMPG reference rate", in percent per annum, is the target level for the federal funds rate that is effective on such day, as announced by the Federal Open Market Committee (the "FOMC") or, if the FOMC specifies a target range in lieu of a target level, the lower limit of the target range announced by the FOMC.
-If the FOMC shall terminate its policy of specifying or announcing a target level or range for the federal funds rate, then the "TMPG reference rate" shall be a successor rate and source recommended by the TMPG; and the amount of funds due from the Non-Failing Party (in respect of a transaction settling on a delivery-versus-payment basis) or an amount equal to the market value on the date such Delivery Failure began of the securities due from the Non-Failing Party against delivery of Treasuries by the Failing Party (in respect of a transaction settling on a delivery-versus-transfer basis) (each such amount, the "Trade Proceeds").
+- for each day, the TMPG reference rate at 5:00 p.m.
+New York time on the preceding business day, in percent per annum.
+The current "TMPG reference rate" is the target level for the federal funds rate most recently announced by the Federal Open Markets Committee (the "FOMC") or, if the FOMC specifies a target band in lieu of a target level, the lower limit of the target band announced by the FOMC.
+If the FOMC shall terminate its policy of specifying or announcing a target level or band for the federal funds rate, then the "TMPG reference rate" shall be a successor rate and source recommended by the TMPG; and - the amount of funds due from the Non-Failing Party (in respect of a transaction settling on a delivery-versus-payment basis) or an amount equal to the market value on the date such Delivery Failure began of the securities due from the Non-Failing Party against delivery of Treasuries by the Failing Party (in respect of a transaction settling on a delivery-versus-transfer basis) (each such amount, the "Trade Proceeds").